sujeet-ssv/JMeter_SSE_Simulation/README.md

 ```
 **The problem?** Traditional tools measure streaming completion, not streaming START— the metric users care about.

 As application architecture evolves, our performance testing philosophy must evolve with it.
+Evaluating streaming systems by full response time is like rating service by the length of the entire experience instead of how quickly it begins — the first touchpoint shapes user perception.
 By aligning performance testing with human perception, we:
-•	Build better UX driven systems
+-  Build better UX driven systems
-•	Make smarter architectural decisions
+-  Make smarter architectural decisions
-•	Avoid optimizing the wrong bottlenecks
+-  Avoid optimizing the wrong bottlenecks

 ### 💡What Really Needs to be Measured:
 For chat applications and AI assistants, the most important metric is: